-- To familiarise the students with the key concepts regarding crime and criminal law. - To expose the students to the range of mental states that constitute mens rea essential for committing crime and to teach specific offences under the Indian Penal Code. - To familiarise the students with the concept of criminal liability and the vastness of its horizons. - To keep students abreast of the latest legislative and judicial developments and changes in the field of criminal law.
+- To familiarize the students with the key concepts regarding crime and general principles of criminal liability. - To expose the students to the range of mental states that constitute the mental element mens rea essential to constitute criminal behavior and the grounds that provide exemption from criminal liability. - To educate the students about the shift of orientation in Bharatiya Criminal justice system from punishments towards Nyaya and introduction of community service as a form of punishment. - To teach students about acts that amount to specific offences under the Bharatiya Nyaya Sanhita, 2023 along with the latest legislative and judicial developments in the field of Criminal Law.